awentzonline/image-analogies/README.md

  * --min-scale Smallest scale to iterate
  * --mrf-w Weight for MRF loss between A' and B'
  * --analogy-w Weight for analogy loss
+ * --b-content-w Weight for content loss between B and B'
  * --tv-w Weight for total variation loss
  * --vgg-weights Path to VGG16 weights

 The analogy loss is the amount of influence of B -> A -> A' -> B' The mrf loss is the influence of B' -> A' -> B'

+The B/B' content loss is set to 0.0 by default.
+You can get effects similar to CNNMRF by turning this up and setting analogy weight to zero.
+Or leave the analogy loss on for some extra style guidance.